harishanandan555/nxticker/COMPLETE_FEATURES.md

 # Complete Application Features

 ## 🚀 Overview
-This document provides a comprehensive overview of all features implemented in the BetaTickers application, including the complete login flow, dashboard, pricing page, and additional features.
+This document provides a comprehensive overview of all features implemented in the NxTicker application, including the complete login flow, dashboard, pricing page, and additional features.

 ## 📱 Complete Application Structure